spad12/IRTransmitter/README.md

 # IRTransmitter

-Library for doinog IR transmission using an Arduino.
+Library for doing IR transmission using an Arduino.